tesommer/FreeCrumbs/Builder/Home/README.md

 * ``image_xy x-variable y-variable image-file``: Stores the coordinates of an image within the current screen capture to script variables.
-The image location may be relative to the script location.
+The image file may be relative to the script location.
 If the image was not on screen, both variables will be set to -1.

 * ``key_press <key-code>``: Generates a key press event.
-There must be a ``key_release`` command with the same key code afterwards.

 * ``key_release <key-code>``: Generates a key release event.